-- How easy is the access?
+- How easy is it to access?

-What are the ground conditions like?
+- What are the ground conditions like?

 Building on a bog is not impossible, just inadvisable due to the expense in making the ground structurally secure.
-Likewise, hard rock may have to be blasted or broken which again can have a financial impact.
+Likewise, hard rock may have to be blasted or broken which again will have a financial impact.

-Can the house be easily serviced?
+- Can the house be easily serviced?

-What will the sewerage arrangements be?
+- What will the sewerage arrangements be?

 Can you connect to a mains sewerage system or will a private septic tank or treatment plant be required?

-Materials and landscaping:
+- Materials and landscaping

 If you are employing a consultant, he or she will assist you with all these parts of the process.